stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 Four or more unexcused absences may result in repercussions ranging from significant reduction in GPA to failure of the course.
 If you have a religious observance that conflicts with your participation in the course, please meet with me beforehand to discuss appropriate accommodations.

-<span style="color: var(--due)"><i class="fa-solid fa-star"></i></span> | As I [mention in the health information above](/courses/writing-2/wr2-syllabus-revised/#span-stylecolor-var--duei-classfas-fa-virusispan-health-information--resources): if you are very ill, please [don't be a hero](https://www.youtube.com/watch?v=Pe9JVLEBgcc) by dragging yourself into class to avoid an absence.
+<span style="color: var(--due)"><i class="fa-solid fa-star"></i></span>  As I [mention in the health information above](/courses/writing-2/wr2-syllabus-revised/#span-stylecolor-var--duei-classfas-fa-virusispan-health-information--resources): if you are very ill, please [don't be a hero](https://www.youtube.com/watch?v=Pe9JVLEBgcc) by dragging yourself into class to avoid an absence.
 I prefer that you consider the heath of the others in our class and stay home if you have a fever or are possibly contagious.
 If you experience an illness or other human problems of the sort that run up against this policy, I will definitely listen and try to work out something with you.
-Of course, this may not be possible if your emergency prevents you from meaningful participation and commitment to the course.
+Of course, this may not be possible if your emergency is so prolonged that it prevents meaningful participation and commitment to the course.

 ---